-The Company sponsors various defined contribution retirement plans, which cover substantially all employees, other than employees covered by multiemployer pension plans under collective bargaining agreements.
-Total pension and retirement plan expense was \$2.0 million, \$1.9 million and \$1.8 million in fiscal years 2015, 2014 and 2013.
-The amounts include \$0.5 million in fiscal years 2015, 2014 and 2013, for the Company's matching contribution to retirement savings plans.
+The Company sponsors various defined contribution retirement plans, which cover substantially all employees, other than employees covered by multi-employer pension plans under collective bargaining agreements.
+Total retirement plan expense was \$1.8 million, \$2.0 million and \$1.9 million in fiscal years 2016, 2015 and 2014, respectively.
+The amounts include \$0.5 million in each fiscal year 2016, 2015 and 2014, for the Company's matching contribution to retirement savings plans.